EjayNg-AI/Elementary-Math-Questions/README.md

   - `template.tex`: LaTeX template file.
 - `output/`: Directory where the generated PDF will be saved.
   - `sample_output.pdf`: Example of a generated PDF file.
-- `categories.yaml`: YAML file containing the list of categories and their descriptions.
+- `categories.yaml`: Default configuration file.
+This YAML file contains the full list of categories and their descriptions.
+- `custom_categories.yaml`: Custom configuration file.
+This YAML file is created by the user on the fly and typically contains a subset of the categories and their descriptions (which could differ from the default descriptions)
 - `generate_questions.py`: The main script for generating the LaTeX document and compiling it into a PDF.
 - `requirements.txt`: Lists the required Python packages.